-- 3. warning.sso: This file contains a list of warnings generated during program execution. - 4. checkup.sso: Contains details of selectivity parameters and resulting vectors.
-This is written during the first call of the objective function. - 5.
-Report.sso: This file is the primary report file. - 6.
-CompReport.sso: Observed and expected composition data in a list-based format - 7.
-Forecast-report.sso: Output of management quantities and for forecasts - 8.
+- 1. data.ss\new: contains a user-specified number of datafiles, generated through a parametric bootstrap procedure, and written sequentially to this file - 2. control.ss\new: Updated version of the control file with final parameter values replacing the Init parameter values. - 3. starter.ss\new: New version of the starter file with annotations - 4.
+Forecast.ss\new: New version of the forecast file with annotations. - 5. warning.sso: This file contains a list of warnings generated during program execution. - 6. echoinput.sso: This file is produced while reading the input files and includes an annotated echo of the input.
+The sole purpose of this output file is debugging input errors. - 7.
+Report.sso: This file is the primary report file. - 8.
+CompReport.sso: Observed and expected composition data in a list-based format - 9.
+Forecast-report.sso: Output of management quantities and for forecasts - 10.
 CumReport.sso: This file contains a brief version of the run output, output is appended to current content of file so results of several runs can be collected together.
-This is useful when a batch of runs is being processed. - 9.
-Covar.sso: This file replaces the standard ADMB ss.cor with an output of the parameter and derived quantity correlations in database format - 10.
-Gradient.dat: New for SS3.30, this file shows parameter gradients at the end of the run. - 11. data.ss_new: contains a user-specified number of datafiles, generated through a parametric bootstrap procedure, and written sequentially to this file - 12. control.ss_new: Updated version of the control file with final parameter values replacing the Init parameter values. - 13. starter.ss new: New version of the starter file with annotations - 14.
-Forecast.ss_new: New version of the forecast file with annotations. - 15. rebuild.dat: Output formatted for direct input to Andre Punt's rebuilding analysis package.
-Cumulative output is output to REBUILD.SS (useful when doing MCMC or profiles). - 16.
-SIS_table.sso: Output formatted for reading into the NMFS Species Information System. - 17.
-Parmtrace.sso: Parameter values at each iteration. - 18. posteriors.sso, derived posteriors.sso, posterior vectors.sso: files associated with MCMC.
+This is useful when a batch of runs is being processed. - 11.
+Covar.sso: This file replaces the standard ADMB ss.cor with an output of the parameter and derived quantity correlations in database format - 12. ss.par: This file contains all estimated and fixed parameters from the model run. - 13. ss.std, ss.rep, ss.cor etc. standard ADMB output files - 14. checkup.sso: Contains details of selectivity parameters and resulting vectors.
+This is written during the first call of the objective function. - 15.
+Gradient.dat: New for SS3.30, this file shows parameter gradients at the end of the run. - 16. rebuild.dat: Output formatted for direct input to Andre Punt's rebuilding analysis package.
+Cumulative output is output to REBUILD.SS (useful when doing MCMC or profiles).

+- 17. SIS\table.sso: Output formatted for reading into the NMFS Species Information System. - 18. ss\summary.sso: Output file that contains all the likelihood components, parameters, and derived quantities. - 19.
+Parmtrace.sso: Parameter values at each iteration. - 20. posteriors.sso, derived\posteriors.sso, posterior\vectors.sso: files associated with MCMC.